Gamefic

 Scenery with slightly modified action responses.
 As a general guideline, Scenery is something that can’t be carried,

-like a table or the sky; and Rubble is something that might appear to be portable but is otherwise useless, like trash or debris.
+like a wall or the sky; and Rubble is something that might appear to be portable but is otherwise useless, like trash or debris.

 Supporter